top of page

 Always run experimental hatches on cheaper eggs before you use your expensive eggs.

-5. If an egg arrives cracked but is not leaking, google how to use candle wax and gently melt birthday candle wax on the crack (a thin layer) and throw it in the incubator.
+If an egg arrives cracked but is not leaking, google how to use candle wax on cracked eggs.
+Gently melt birthday candle wax on the crack (a thin layer) and throw it in the incubator.
 Other people have used Elmer's glue, melted crayon wax, and nail polish and have reported that they have successfully hatched those eggs.

-6. On the 18th day remove the eggs from the turner and increase the humidity levels to what is right for your climate and incubator (as stated above, I incubate and hatch at 40 to 41% humidity in a GQF cabinet and hatcher cabinet).
-Do not touch the incubator again until all eggs are hatched.
+Other breeders turn off the turner on the 18th day and prepare for lock-down.
+They do not open the incubator again until they think most of the chicks are done hatching.
 The chicks are fine.
 They can live a couple of days without food and water as they absorb the yolk and that provides all the nutrition they need.
 Make sure to have your brooder with a heating source ready for your new babies!

 INCUBATORS:

-I just took the plunge and bought a GQF Sportsman Cabinet and Hatcher Cabinet.
+I have a GQF Sportsman Cabinet and Hatcher Cabinet.
+I also have the Maticoopx30.
+I am going to get a Chickcozy too.
 Before this, I was using the Brinsea Ovation 56EX to incubate my Black Copper Marans.
-They have automatic humidity regulators built into the machine.
+They have an automatic humidity regulator built into the machine.
 Brinsea has a Scratch-N-Dent page where they sell perfectly good incubators that are slightly damaged.
+I know others that use the Nurture Right 360 to hatch their Black Copper Marans hatching eggs and they don't have very much success.
+I don't recommend this incubator.

-There are 50 ways to Tuesday on how to hatch, what incubator works best, and which ones people hate.
+There are fifty ways to Tuesday on how to hatch, what incubator works best, and which ones people hate.
 I don't have all the answers.
 What works for me might not work for you, so it is difficult to be an authority on the subject or give adequate advice.
-My best advice is to hatch, hatch, hatch, and learn from your mistakes.
+My best advice is to hatch, hatch, hatch, and learn from your mistakes in your environment and with your incubator.

 I've collected a lot of information from different mentors who have helped me and I have created my plan and I'm constantly modifying it as I learn more.
 There is a large variety of hatching ideas that work.
 Create your own.